The Applied Physics & Materials Science Department offers two distinct graduate programs, namely:

 Applicants must have completed a bachelor's degree or the equivalent before beginning graduate study.
 Applicants who already possess a Ph.D. degree will generally not be considered for a second Ph.D. degree.
 Transcripts, letters of recommendation, and the applicant's statement of purpose are all required components of the application and are carefully weighed during the evaluation process.
 The admissions committee may also consider research papers, publications and other original work.

-For the 2020-21 admissions cycle: The general GRE test is not required for students applying to our Ph.D. program.
-Ph.D. applicants may submit GRE scores if they wish.
-However, should applicants choose not to submit scores, they will not be at a disadvantage.
+For the 2021-22 admissions cycle: The GRE test is not required for students applying to our Ph.D. program.

-For the 2020-21 admissions cycle: Due to limited test access as a result of COVID-19, the submission of TOEFL scores are optional.
+For the 2021-22 admissions cycle: Due to limited test access as a result of COVID-19, the submission of TOEFL scores are optional for Applied Physics and Materials Science.
 However, whenever possible, we ask that International applicants whose native language is not English or who have not received a degree from a university where English is the primary language of instruction demonstrate English proficiency via self-reported scores from TOEFL, PTE, IELTS or another service.

 Applications for graduate studies are reviewed and evaluated for admission each year starting on December 15.
 Students with financial hardship may submit their application without the application fee; the Caltech graduate office may contact applicants for further information related to their fee waiver request.
 The Materials Science Graduate Admission Committee decides on admissions by mid-March.